Mean value formulas on sublattices and flags of the random lattice: The case of partially overlapping sublattices

 which, by Theorem \ref{thm:main} (notice that $\det\alpha^{-\frac{1}{n-r}}G_{n-r} = \alpha^{-1}$, so we normalize accordingly), equals

 which is divergent, proving Theorem \ref{thm:overlap}.
-One way to understand this phenomenon is that, if $L \in X_n$ is heavily skewed i.e. its successive minima have a huge gap, there exist too many possibilities for $A \cap B$.
+One way to understand this phenomenon is that, if $L \in X_n$ is heavily skewed i.e. its successive minima have a huge gap, there may exist too many possibilities for $C = A \cap B$.
+Indeed, if we additionally required that $\alpha = \det C \geq 1$, say, then we would have instead obtained